 400 Bad Request | Forwarded message from the underlying infrastructure (for example, text mentioning an account-level suspension or that sending is paused for the account) | Reputation enforcement paused sending |

-400 Bad Request | "domain is not verified" | The from domain isn’t verified — finish verification in Provisioning and domains |
+403 Forbidden | "sender domain is not verified for sending" | The from domain isn’t verified.
+Finish verification in Setup domains. |

 429 Too Many Requests | "rate limit exceeded" | A per-account or per-domain rate limit was hit — back off and retry, or raise quotas via policy |